stiglers-eponym/BeamerPresenter/README.md

     * when you use the magnifier or torch while a video is played when there are also drawings on the same slide.
 The magnifier generally has rather limited performance when used on a slide that contains drawings.
     * when using multiple magnifiers (yes, that's possible, but you shouldn't do that)
 * Embedded sounds are unsupported, only links to external files can be played.
+* Sounds included as sound link (not sound annotation) are unsupported when using MuPDF.
 #### User interface
 * Tool buttons can be changed in the user interface, but these changes are not saved.
 Buttons are part of the user interface, which can only be changed (permanently) by editing the JSON-formatted configuration file.
 #### Drawing/annotating